-This section provides an overview of the existing biophysical environment through the analysis of the baseline data regarding the existing natural and socio-economic environment.
-Desktop studies on the national database are undertaken as part of the scoping stage to get information the current status of the receiving environment.
+Desktop studies on the national database are undertaken as part of the scoping stage to get information of the current status of the receiving environment.
 This provides a baseline where changes that occur as a result of the proposed project can be measured.
-Site verification and site data are also collected as part of this assessment.
-This section also incorporates consultation and public participation of the proposed project.